ArunasFalcon/IntuneFirewallRulesMigration/README.md

 # IntuneFirewallRulesMigration
 Intune firewall rules migration tool upgraded to PS 7 and the new Graph API cmdlets

-# TODO
-The graph api endpoint is hard-coded, must be fixed

 # Important

 To use these scripts, you must: